lucaszprado/ai-engineering/user_rules.md

 ## ✅ Final Reminders

-- Cursor resets between sessions. **The Memory Bank is your only long-term memory.**
+- Cursor resets between sessions. **The memory bank is your only long-term memory.**
 - Never skip reading the full context.
 - Maintain `memory-bank/` like source code — precise, clear, and up to date.
 - Ask when in doubt.
 Re-document when in change.
 Reflect when you learn.